ameliabedelia/fi_fsu/content/home/welcome.md

 <br>

-:mega: We are soon moving from Friedrich Schiller University Jena to our new scientific home at  [Research Center Borstel](https://fz-borstel.de/en/).
+:mega: We are currently moving from Friedrich Schiller University Jena to our new scientific home at  [Research Center Borstel](https://fz-borstel.de/en/).

 <br>